Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

 Thanks to a smartphone you can go through your photos instantly, everywhere and every time.
 Unfortunately, this makes us lose that unique feeling: print memories and make them last forever.
 Somebody could confute that this is just a way to store useless and bulky stuff, but I found the way to give a "new life" to tons of photos forgotten in the basement.

-I uploaded all versions of my project because I would like to explain you my process from thinking to produce the object.
+I uploaded all versions of my project because I would like to explain you the entire process from the idea itselfs.

 _________________________________________________________________________________________________________________________________________________________________________________